 Global Citizenship as defined by the Global Citizenship Committee, April 2018

 About the Initiative

 Launched in 2007, the Global Citizenship initiative at Santa Monica College develops and promotes activities that prepare students for the 21st Century.
 Such preparation includes awareness of the social, cultural, and environmental transformations taking place in our world of unprecedented global interconnection; attitudes of tolerance and respect for diversity and of anticipation and adaption toward global change; skillful command of the technologies that revolutionize the way we obtain information and interact with each other; and a commitment to act as responsible global citizens through political engagement, entrepreneurship, and community service.

 The major event highlight of the Global Citizenship calendar is the SMC Global Citizenship Symposium which features work students have completed for any of their classes, in any subject, that illustrates ideas of global citizenship.

 Global Citizenship Themes

-The Global Citizenship theme for 2018–20 is Justice.
+The Global Citizenship theme for 2020–22 is Human Rights.
 As with preceding years' themes, the goal is to help students and faculty connect their work, across disciplinary boundaries and inside and outside the classroom, by offering a tangible set of issues that illustrate the more abstract ideas of globalism and citizenship.
 You can find, and help contribute to, evolving bibliographies for each of our themes at our Goodreads site, where you can contribute your own suggestions.
 If you have an SMC e-mail address, you can also join our Global Citizenship Goodreads group, and participate in an online discussion about the themes, global citizenship, and related readings.

 Upcoming Events & Programs